getgrav/grav-learn/pages/07.cli-console/04.command-line-intro/docs.md

 ## Grav-specific Commands

-One of the coolest things about Grav is that you have a host of powerful commands at your disposal to do everything from install additional plugins and themes to adding users to the Admin.
+One of the coolest things about Grav is that you have a host of powerful commands at your disposal to do everything from installing additional plugins and themes to adding users to the Admin.
 In this section, we will list many of the most commonly used commands.

 All of the commands listed below are compatible with any operating system.